Fraud BlockerWealth Transfer Strategies

 Charitably Inclined Approaches

-A more philanthropic method to lowering your estate is charitable giving, which can be accomplished in numerous ways.
-One approach is by gifting appreciated securities.
-This entails giving stock that has increased substantially in value to a charity..
-This allows you to remove the value of an asset from your estate, benefit a charity, and avoid capital gains tax.
-For example, if you had stock that you paid $25,000 for which had grown to $100,000, you remove $100,000 from your estate, avoid capital gains on $75,000 of growth (if you had sold), and the charity can sell the stock immediately and avoid taxes altogether.
+For example, if you donate stock that you paid $25,000 for and is now worth $100,000, you remove $100,000 from your estate, avoid capital gains tax on $75,000 of growth (if you had sold), and the charity can sell the stock immediately and avoid taxes altogether.

 Another consideration could be given to Charitable Remainder Trusts (CRTs).
-Charitable remainder trusts allow the donor to make irrevocable contributions (and receive a partial tax deduction) while receiving income or principal payments over time.
-The donation of the assets subsequently removes them from your gross estate.
-At the end of the selected term or the passing of the last income beneficiary recipient, all remaining assets will pass to the chosen charity(s).
+Charitable remainder trusts allow the donor to make irrevocable contributions to the trust (and receive a partial tax deduction) while receiving income or principal payments over a structured period.

 Not-So Common Strategies